johnsonding/goldfynch/_drafts/2017-05-10-ediscovery-how-it-works-and-why-it-will-help-keep-your-small-law-firm-relevant.md

 date: 2017-05-10 10:00:00
 tags: ediscovery
 author: "Anith Mathai"
+excerpt: "Don’t know about ediscovery?
+It’s the next big thing for small law firms.
+Here’s how it works and why you need it."
 ---

 ### Ediscovery is the next big thing for small law firms